Golf Course at Guacalito

 Oceanfront 18-hole Course

-A challenge to players of all skill levels, Guacalito Golf Course seamlessly melds Mother Nature's contours of terrain while at the same time, preserving the delicate, breathtaking environment that makes Nicaragua's Emerald Coast special.
+A challenge to players of all skill levels, Guacalito Golf Course seamlessly melds natural terrain while preserving the breathtaking environment that makes Nicaragua's Emerald Coast special.

 Beautiful hardwood bridges made with fallen timber grace many holes.
-A special treated-water irrigation system keeps with the resort's commitment to sustainability.
-And the course's finishing hole, an unconventional par-3, was designed specifically to save mature trees instead of removing them.
+A specially treated-water irrigation system maintains the resort's commitment to sustainability.
+On the 18th hole, an unconventional par-3, was designed specifically to save mature trees instead of removing them.

 This hole sets the tone of the Golf course experience by giving the player a look at 2 monumental trees and an arroyo, predominant themes throughout the course.
 The trees not only add to the spectacular views but become part of the game.
 A slight dogleg left with a large receptive green, generous bail out space to the right of the green and bunker trouble on the left.